As Microsoft prepares to launch the Surface Pro 3 in New Zealand, overseas news services report the company may pull the plug on its tablet.

 Surface was a gamble on Microsoft’s part.
 Apart from anything else, moving into hardware alienated traditional partners like HP, Dell and Toshiba.
 Because Surface is a tablet with laptop-like characteristics, there was a risk it would undermine the entire Windows PC market.

-When I looked at the Surface Pro 2 last year, I said it doesn’t compete directly with Apple’s iPad but is a credible alternative for business users.
+When I looked at the Microsoft Surface Pro 2 last year, I said it doesn’t compete directly with Apple’s iPad but is a credible alternative for business users.

 Surface is suited to those who rely on Microsoft Office and other Windows software.
 It is well made and a pleasure to use.
 However, with Surface Pro prices starting at NZ$1300, the Surface is expensive compared to the iPad — although good value by laptop standards.